uhd-urz/elAPI/README.md

 ## Configuration

-elAPI needs to be configured first before we can do anything useful with it.
+elAPI needs to be configured first before you can do anything useful with it.
 Mainly, elAPI needs to know your eLabFTW server's API URL and your API key (or token) for access.

 ### Quick configuration